Updated - Mar 13th, 2021

-- Run your fingers across the area just below your knuckles (the bones in the back of your hand), that’s considered an ideal weight range.
+- Run your fingers across the area just below your knuckles (the bones in the back of your hand), if your dog feels like that part of your hand, that’s considered an ideal weight range.

 - Turn your hand over and open it up.
 Run your fingers across the top of your palm just under the fingers (the inside of your knuckles).
 If that matches how your dog’s ribs feel, your dog is overweight or possibly obese.